Sorgavasal: Cast

-Trivia
+Production

-C. N. Annadurai had written screenplay and dialogues for films earlier and was credited as Annadurai.
+The film is based on the play of the same name by C. N. Annadurai.
+He had written screenplay and dialogues for films earlier and was credited as Annadurai.
 But, for the first time, in this film he was credited as Arignar Anna.
 The song Aagum Neriyedhu was originally written as Asthigam Edhu, Naasthigam Edhu.
 The song was so recorded and released in records.
 When the film went to the censor board, they objected to these lines.
 So the lyricist Udumalai Narayana Kavi altered it as Aagum Neri Edhu, Aagaa Neri Edhu.

 Soundtrack

 The music was composed by Viswanathan–Ramamoorthy.
 Lyrics were by Udumalai Narayana Kavi.

-Singer is K. R. Ramasamy.
-Playback singers are Thiruchi Loganathan, Nagore E. M. Hanifa, P. Leela, Soolamangalam Rajalakshmi, T. V. Rathnam, M. S. Rajeswari & A. P. Komala.
+Reception

+According to historian Randor Guy, the film underperformed at the box office because of its controversies and "mauling" by the censor board, yet attained cult status due to its controversial content.